 5. Professional Realignment

-Widespread implementation of AI in healthcare, particularly in specialties like radiology, may lead to shifts in the medical profession.
+Widespread implementation of Artificial Intelligence in healthcare, particularly in specialties like radiology, may lead to shifts in the medical profession.
 There are concerns that AI automation could diminish human knowledge and capacity over time, potentially making certain roles obsolete.

 6. The Nirvana Fallacy